-Essential oils such as oil of wintergreen, thymol, menthol or eucalyptus, however, cannot be used alone in the control of tracheal mites because of their inconsistency and unreliability.
-Their effectiveness is dependent on a lot of factors including time of the year, bee populations and temperature.
+Essential oils such as oil of wintergreen, thymol, menthol, or eucalyptus, however, cannot be used alone in the control of tracheal mites because of their inconsistency and unreliability.
+Their effectiveness is dependent on a lot of factors including time of the year, bee populations, and temperature.
 This means that they cannot be used alone but should be used as part of an integrated pest control program as natural alternatives to pesticides.

 Making Tracheal Mite Grease Patties

-Grease patties, a homogeneous mixture of hydrogenated vegetable oils and sugar, has been found effective mainly by inhibiting the ability of tracheal mites to transfer from one bee to another.
+Grease patties, a homogeneous mixture of hydrogenated vegetable oils and sugar, have been found effective mainly by inhibiting the ability of tracheal mites to transfer from one bee to another.
 Grease patties are thus a good control measure for tracheal mites.
 Their effectiveness is enhanced when certain essential oils that are effective against the mite are added.

 The patty is prepared by mixing shortening and sugar at the ratio of one part shortening and two parts granulated sugar.
 If vegetable oil is used, then the ratio is one part by weight of vegetable oil to three parts of granulated sugar